Programa Xuxa

-Programa Xuxa (or simply Xuxa) was a Brazilian television show hosted by Xuxa Meneghel at TV Globo between 2 May 1993 and 24 October of the same year, at 14pm on Sunday.
+Programa Xuxa (or simply Xuxa) is a Brazilian television show hosted by Xuxa Meneghel at TV Globo from 2 May to 24 October 1993, at 2pm on Sundays.

 With Marlene Mattos's general directorate, five blocks and an hour long, the new program of the host brought jokes and scoundrels, gathering parents and children, presenting musical numbers and showing a table of interviews.

 Concept

 Aimed at the whole family, initially the program would be monthly due to the accumulation of professional commitments in the agenda of Xuxa Meneghel.
 The attraction bearing the host's name was displayed on Sundays before Domingão do Faustão.
 Among the prominent figures were X of the Problem, which addressed topics related to adolescents and involved expert advice, and Pyramid, in which famous adults paired with children in the auditorium to guess words.
 With each hit, the pair advanced a little to the top and thus win the prize - a sum of money.

 Every week the program gained new cadres.
 The Mela-Mela, in which the child received a surprise bath and had to guess what had fallen on his head (water, paint, honey or flower petals), was considered one of the most fun of the program.
 Another table in which the participant was smeared from head to foot, Stepping on the Tomato, also amused the audience: the child had to guess, blindfolded, on what was walking.
 All the jokes gave cash prizes.
 Xuxa made room for anonymous people through the Minute of Fame, in which anyone could be interviewed by the host.
 The program launched the "An Idea to Heal the World" promotion: children ages 5 to 10 could participate by sending phrases and drawings to production.
 The winner received as a prize a week in Los Angeles with escort, and a visit to the ranch of singer Michael Jackson.